openstack/nova/doc/source/admin/file-backed-memory.rst

 systems - such as flash or RAM devices.

-When configured, ``nova-compute`` will report the capacity configured for file backed memory to placement in place of the total system memory capacity.
+When configured, ``nova-compute`` will report the capacity configured for file-backed memory to placement in place of the total system memory capacity.
 This allows the node to run more instances than would normally fit within system memory.

-To enable file backed memory, follow the steps below:
+To enable file-backed memory, follow the steps below:

 #. `Configure the backing store`_

-#. `Configure Nova Compute for file backed memory`_
+#. `Configure Nova Compute for file-backed memory`_

 .. important::

-   It is not possible to live migrate from a node running a version of OpenStack that does not support file backed memory to a node with file backed memory enabled.
-It is recommended that all Nova compute nodes are upgraded to Rocky before enabling file backed memory.
+   It is not possible to live migrate from a node running a version of OpenStack that does not support file-backed memory to a node with file backed memory enabled.
+It is recommended that all Nova compute nodes are upgraded to Rocky before enabling file-backed memory.

 Prerequisites and Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Libvirt
-   File backed memory requires libvirt version 4.0.0 or newer
+   File-backed memory requires libvirt version 4.0.0 or newer

 Qemu
-   File backed memory requires qemu version 2.6.0 or newer
+   File-backed memory requires qemu version 2.6.0 or newer

 Memory overcommit
-   File backed memory is not compatible with memory overcommit.
+   File-backed memory is not compatible with memory overcommit.
    ``ram_allocation_ratio`` must be set to ``1.0`` in ``nova.conf``, and the
    host must not be added to a host aggregate with ``ram_allocation_ratio``
    set to anything but ``1.0``.

 Huge pages
-   File backed memory is not compatible with huge pages.
+   File-backed memory is not compatible with huge pages.
 Instances with huge
-   pages configured will not start on a host with file backed memory enabled.
+   pages configured will not start on a host with file-backed memory enabled.
 It
    is recommended to use host aggregates to ensure instances configured for
-   huge pages are not placed on hosts with file backed memory configured
+   huge pages are not placed on hosts with file-backed memory configured.

 Handling these limitations could be optimized with a scheduler filter in the
-future
+future.

 Configure the backing store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~